rancher/api-spec/README.md

 ----------------------------------------
 # Design Considerations #

+### Identifiers ###
+Resource Identifiers
+  - MUST be unique among other resources of the same type.
+  - MUST consist only of URL-safe characters.
+  - SHOULD be globally unique, if practical.
+  - SHOULD be a string.
+Numbers require care to avoid eventual overflow.
+  - MAY be represented as [base32](http://www.crockford.com/wrmg/base32.html) for enhanced readability and error resistance.
+  - SHOULD NOT be an auto-incrementing ID from a database.
+    - Exposing this value reveals information about the size and growth of the service, and easily allows attackers to guess other valid IDs.

+In general something along the lines of a [GUID](http://www.ietf.org/rfc/rfc4122.txt) is best if there will be many of the resource or they are dynamically created.
+A short human-readable string may be appropriate if there is a very limited set of possible resources.

 ### Naming Conventions ###
 Several keywords are reserved by this standard and have specific meanings.
 These words MUST ONLY be used for their documented purpose:
   - In resources: